-This case includes some attractive aesthetic qualities.
+One of the lowest cost PCs on our list also includes some attractive aesthetic qualities.
 The AeroCool Cylon RGB Mid Tower has a full acrylic side window to let you see your components.
 It also has an LED strip across the front that you can program to fit your color scheme.
 It accommodates water cooling as well.

 This one isn’t the largest case, either, but the tempered glass construction lets you enjoy the lights inside and easily see your components without opening the case.

 More than 250 customers reviewed this case on Amazon, giving it 4.2 stars out of 5.

 This case is predominantly white, which creates a clean look.
 It also has a large side window and two included fans, which is more than its sub-$100 price tag might suggest.

 Filtered air intakes keep your interior free of dust, and there’s plenty of room for coolers and radiators to keep everything running at a low temperature.